Momentum Guidance: Plug-and-Play Guidance for Flow Models: Background

 Smaller values of \(t\) therefore correspond to more strongly smoothed marginals, and during inference \(\mZ_t \sim \pi_t\) evolves toward distributions of decreasing smoothness over time.
-The velocity field \(\vv^*(\vx, t)\) is linked to the marginal \(\pi_t\) through the score function, which uniquely determines the distribution.
+The velocity field \(\vv_t^*(\vx)\) is linked to the marginal \(\pi_t\) through the score function.
 In particular,

-See, e.g., \citep{lq2024rectifiedflow, hu2024amo, let2025Liu, Hu_2025_ICCV}.
-Informally, this relation implies that the velocity field at smaller \(t\) corresponds to a more \emph{smoothed} distribution.
+See, e.g., \citep{lq2024rectifiedflow, hu2025amo, let2025Liu, hu2025improving}.
+Thus, velocity estimates along the trajectory inherit the same smoothness ordering as the marginals: earlier velocities are associated with smoother distributions, while later velocities correspond to sharper, more data-like distributions.